Best microphone for gaming in 2024: from streaming to podcast mics, these are my top picks

 Reasons to avoid

 The Shure MV6 USB Gaming Microphone manages to pull off a very impressive party trick.
-While we're massive fans of the podcast-friendly version of this mic, the Shure MV7, but here Shure has managed to shrink down some excellent, MV7-like vocal capturing ability into something much more desktop friendly.
-And you don't need to get it super close to your mouth to capture a great result, making the Shure MV6 the best gaming microphone we've used to date.
+We're massive fans of the podcast-friendly Shure MV7+, but here Shure has managed to shrink down some excellent, MV7-like vocal capturing ability into something much more suitable to shoving on your desktop and letting it get on with the business of capturing great audio.
+You don't need to get it super close to your mouth to capture a great result, making the Shure MV6 the best gaming microphone we've used to date.

 Let's talk about form factor for a moment.
 While you'll get the best results with a good microphone up close to your lips on a boom arm or similar, it's not exactly the most practical setup for most gamers.
 The MV6, however, is designed to sit on your desk at a more reasonable distance—capturing excellent vocals without being too precious about how far you sit from it.